luisddm/gulp-examples/README.md

 It brings order to the chaotic amount of tasks that need to be run throughout development.

-To deliver better load times in your application, you would need to **compress your overall file sizes, optimize your images, or eliminate any unnecessary HTTP requests**.
+To deliver better load times in our application, we would need to **compress our overall file sizes, optimize our images, or eliminate any unnecessary HTTP requests**.

 There are many additional tasks that we can add to our list of automations.
-These include tasks such as **stylesheet preprocessing, transpiling from any other language to JS, or automatically refreshing your browser window upon any changes to your code**.
+These include tasks such as **stylesheet preprocessing, transpiling from any other language to JS, or automatically refreshing our browser window upon any changes to the code**.

 ### Streams

 Streams were originally introduced in Unix as a way to **"pipe" together small, single-purpose applications to perform complex, flexible operations**.
 Additionally, streams were created to operate on data without the need to buffer the entire file, leading to quicker processing.
 Piping these small applications together is what is referred to as a pipechain.

 Like Unix, Node has its own built-in stream module.
-This stream module is what gulp uses to operate on your data and perform tasks.
+This stream module is what gulp uses to operate on our data and perform tasks.
 This allows developers to create small gulp plugins or node modules that perform single operations and then pipe them together with others to perform an entire chain of actions.

 ## Dependencies (packages)